 The American Psychological Association suggests making small goals that you think you can achieve.
 If you want to improve your diet, think about small wins that you can easily accomplish rather than worrying about having a perfect diet.
 One idea that may work for you is simply adding nutritious foods to your diet.
 While this goal is simple, its benefits are numerous.

 “Variety in our diet may help with maintaining a healthy immune system.
 No one food has all the nutrients the body needs to function at its best.
-To kick up your focus on variety, try adding one superfood a month to your meals throughout 2018,” suggests Kalli Castille, MS, RDN, LD, FAND, Director of Integrative and Culinary Services at Cancer Treatment Centers of America® (CTCA) at Southwestern Regional Medical Center in Tulsa, Oklahoma.
+To kick up your focus on variety, try adding one superfood a month to your meals throughout 2018,” suggests a registered dietitian at Cancer Treatment Centers of America® (CTCA).

 Superfoods for the New Year